Current Programs and Projects

 Located in the 2nd Street Public Market.
 Specializing in garden tools, accessories, house plants and gifts, the shop is a fund-raising project of the Wegerzyn Gardens Foundation.
 Proceeds support educational programs and garden development at Wegerzyn Gardens MetroPark.
 Follow our Gift and Garden Shop Facebook page at https://www.facebook.com/WegerzynGardensGiftShop/

-Is held on the first weekend in May, raises funds for the foundation by offering a selection of popular, regional and proven plants as well as new and unusual varieties, accompanied by authoritative horticultural advice.
-Mayfair has been cancelled for 2022.
+Is held on the first Friday in May at the 2nd Street Market, raises funds for the foundation by offering a selection of popular, regional and proven plants as well as new and unusual varieties, accompanied by authoritative horticultural advice.

 Past Programs and Projects

 Decoding Nature Episodes

 The final episode of a series called ‘Decoding Nature’ is now available on Five Rivers MetroParks website.
 The series includes seven 12-18 minute episodes focused on the creation of MetroParks, and the wildlife and adventures you’ll find within them.
 Several episodes feature filming at Wegerzyn Gardens MetroPark.
 The series was made possible and brought to viewers free of charge thanks to support from several foundations, including Wegerzyn Gardens Foundation.
 You can find a link to the videos at: https://www.metroparks.org/decoding-nature/